GLASS JAR HERBS

 - Grow just enough of each herb to cover all those yummy recipes I know you’ve been itching to make, in pretty water-filled jars (I’ve up-cycled these from candles, condiment jars, etc..).

 - Enjoy using those herbs in all your culinary meditations.

 - Let the herb plants go to seed in the autumn, then harvest the seeds to grow these plants again next year, for free!

 - Pay it forward and share snippets of your new herb plants each year with friends, family and neighbors.

 There you go!
-5 easy steps toward a perfect circle of sustainability with your herbs!
+5 easy steps toward a perfect circle of sustainability and enjoyment with your herbs!

 Naturally, there’s a little more to it than just tossing a piece of plant into water.
 Not a ton, just a little understanding of how these different plants grow and what their needs are.
 Knowledge is power and a little goes a long way in our efforts toward sustainability.